Petersham

 Petersham demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Petersham's educational attainment significantly exceeds national and state averages.
-Among residents aged 15 and above, 53.7% possess university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Petersham's educational attainment exceeds national averages.
+Among residents aged 15 and above, 53.7% hold university qualifications, compared to Australia's 30.4% and New South Wales' 32.2%.
 Bachelor degrees are the most common at 33.9%, followed by postgraduate qualifications (15.6%) and graduate diplomas (4.2%).
-Vocational pathways account for 20.5% of qualifications, with advanced diplomas at 9.4% and certificates at 11.1%.
+Vocational pathways account for 20.5%, with advanced diplomas at 9.4% and certificates at 11.1%.

-Educational participation is high, with 29.1% of residents currently enrolled in formal education.
+Educational participation is high, with 29.1% currently enrolled in formal education.
 This includes 9.5% in tertiary education, 6.8% in primary education, and 6.4% pursuing secondary education.

 Frequently Asked Questions - Education